clearcapital/cc-react-scripts/README.md

 >When running `eject` from a new app, this entire config folder gets (almost) exactly copied to the application root.
 Thus, all changes are directly reflected.

 #### Adding Sass and Less to Webpack
-Following the documentation for sass-loader and less-loader, I added their respective loaders to both webpack config files, then specified the packages in `package.json`.
+Following the documentation for sass-loader and less-loader, add their respective loaders to both webpack config files, then specify the packages in `package.json`.
 Note that `.sass` and `.less` files have also been added to the `exclude` list for the `file-loader` module in the webpack config:
 ```javascript
 exclude: [/\.js$/, /\.html$/, /\.json$/, /\.sass$/, /\.less$/],
 ```

 #### Adding Babel Plugins
 Async, await, and class properties are included implicitly when using the preset `react-app`.
-Thus, only decorators needs to be added manually.
-To do this, I modified the webpack configs inside the `@remove-on-eject` babel section to specify the plugin for `transform-decorators-legacy`.
-I also added it as a dev dependency in `package.json`.
+Thus, only decorators need to be added manually.
+To do this, modify the webpack configs inside the `@remove-on-eject` babel section to specify the plugin for `transform-decorators-legacy`.
+Also add it as a dev dependency in `package.json`.
+Lastly, add to `scripts/eject.js` where a babel config object is appended to `package.json` in order to consider the possibility of ejecting.

+#### Adding Lint Style
+Lint styles just involve copying over `.eslintrc` and `.eslintignore` to the `template/` directory from an existing CC project, and adding the StandardJS package to `package.json`.

+#### Npm Scripts
+Scripts can be added to the `scripts/` directory.
+In order to make it accessible for use, add the matching case to `bin/react-scripts.js` and `scripts/init.js`:
+1. `bin/react-scripts.js`: Add the name of script anywhere to the switch statement.
+2. `scripts/init.js`: Add the name of the script and its corresponding command.
+  - Notice that all `react-scripts <arg>` commands will call the script in the scripts folder.
+Upon ejecting, it gets converted to `node /path/to/script`

+>Note: to account for the colon character when converting names on eject, the regex was changed in scripts/eject.js from `\\w` to `.` to match all characters (line 179 - `const regex = new RegExp(binKey + ' (.+)', 'g')`).

 ### Misc.
 Changes

-- To add a `.npmrc` file to the template project, I had to follow the same process that the original script took for `.gitignore` -- npm reads `.npmrc` when publishing and removes it automatically.
-Thus, I needed to rename it on project init.
+- To add a `.npmrc` file to the template project, follow the same process that the original script took for `.gitignore` -- npm reads `.npmrc` when publishing and removes it automatically.
+Thus, rename it from `npmrc` to `.npmrc` on project init.
 You can see changes in `scripts/init.js`.